Open to opportunities Hi, I'm Ben Schippers

 I build AI platforms, products, and teams that get better in production.

-Not "move fast and break things."
+Not "launch and hope."
 More like: ship intentionally, measure honestly, and harden what matters—so the system improves over time instead of collapsing under scale.

 What I Do